Losant/losant-docs/getting-started/getting-started-with-arduino-wifi-101.md

   device.onCommand(&handleCommand);
 }
 ```

+What command names are supported and what the payloads include is entirely up to your device firmware and your specific application needs.

 ## Additional Examples
 For additional Arduino examples, please refer to the [examples](https://github.com/GetStructure/structure-sdk-arduino/tree/master/examples) folder of the [Structure Arduino SDK](https://github.com/GetStructure/structure-sdk-arduino) repository.